DETAILED ACTION

 Onuki further teaches,

-wherein the phase difference detecting pixel has a light receiving surface that receives the pupil-divided light flux (Onuki teaches that the focus-detecting pixels S_HA/S_HB are pupil-division pixels that receive light from different exit-pupil regions EP_HA/EP_HB via on-chip microlenses (see Figs. 2, 9A/9B and ¶ [0045] and ¶ [0080], “some pixels…are given the pupil division function for phase difference focus detection).
-Thus, the phase difference detecting pixel’s photoelectric conversion unit 152 presents a light receiving surface that receives the pupil-divided light flux).
+wherein the phase difference detecting pixel has a light receiving surface that receives the pupil- divided light flux (Onuki teaches that the focus-detecting pixels S_HA/S_HB are pupil-division pixels that receive light from different exit-pupil regions EP_HA/EP_HB via on-chip microlenses (see Figs. 2, 9A/9B and ¶ [0045] and ¶ [0080], "some pixels...are given the pupil division function for phase difference focus detection).
+Thus, the phase difference detecting pixel's photoelectric conversion unit 152 presents a light receiving surface that receives the pupil-divided light flux).

-However, Uenishi teaches the phase difference detecting microlens has a focal point on the light receiving surface (Uenishi teches, in ¶ [0039], setting the microlens focal point on the surface of the light receiving section of the pixel).
+However, Uenishi teaches the phase difference detecting microlens has a focal point on the light receiving surface (Uenishi teaches, in ¶ [0039], setting the microlens focal point on the surface of the light receiving section of the pixel).

-Uenishi further teaches, wherein the phase difference detecting microlens has the focal point on the light receiving surface (Uenishi teaches, in ¶ [0039], to set the microlens focal point on the surface of the light-receiving section) on both of: a cross-section including an optical axis of the phase difference detecting microlens and laid in parallel with an opposite side direction of the phase difference detecting pixel; and a cross-section including the optical axis and laid in parallel with an opposite angle direction of the phase difference detecting pixel (placing the focal point on the photodiode surface yields the same focal point (a single point on the sensor surface) in any plane that includes the optical axis of the PD microlens.
-Accordingly, in both cross-sections recited- one parallel to the opposite side direction and one parallel to the opposite angle direction-the focal point remains on the light-receiving surface of the PD pixel because it is a point on that surface independent of the particular axial cross-section chosen.
-Thus, applying Uenishi's focusing condition to the PD microlens 172/173 of Kim in view of Onuki satisfies the claimed "on both sections" requirement).
+a first cross-section including an optical axis of the phase difference detecting microlens and laid in parallel with an opposite side direction of the phase difference detecting pixel; and a second cross-section including the optical axis and laid in parallel with an opposite angle direction of the phase difference detecting pixel (placing the focal point on the photodiode surface yields the same focal point (a single point on the sensor surface) in any plane that includes the optical axis of the PD microlens.
+Accordingly, in both first and second cross-sections recited- one parallel to the opposite side direction and one parallel to the opposite angle direction-the focal point remains on the light-receiving surface of the PD pixel because it is a point on that surface independent of the particular axial cross-section chosen.
+Thus, applying Uenishi's focusing condition to Yang’s phase difference detecting microlens 109, as modified by Onuki and Chou, satisfies the claimed requirement that the phase difference detecting microlens has the focal point on the light receiving surface in both recited cross-sections).

 Conclusion